smannist/game-release-search/README.md

 | -------- | -------- |
 | admin    | admin    |

-The application can be tested at [Heroku](https://game-release-search.herokuapp.com/).
+Currently the application can only be ran locally due to Heroku no longer offering free hosting service for PostgreSQL database.
+I'm looking for a replacement host.

 Plans for the future: